cangeorgecode/marketing-playbook-for-small-account/README.md

 That’s the whole funnel.
 It works with 100 followers or 100,000 followers — only the speed changes.

-The Robot I Actually Built (this is the part that makes people go “holy shit”) Right now the whole system runs like this:
+## How I created an automatic lead generation machine
+(that runs automatically on multiple accounts)

-I take one simple picture (screenshot, meme, whatever).
+1. I take one simple picture (screenshot, meme, whatever).
-I write a short script myself (9–12 sentences) because AI still can’t copywrite like a human.
+2. I write a short script myself (9–12 sentences) because AI still can’t copywrite like a human.
-My program turns that one picture + script into a full, perfect Reel with voiceover, animated text, background music, 1080×1920.
+3. My program turns that one picture + script into a full, perfect Reel with voiceover, animated text, 1080×1920.
 → I have literally created 30+ Reels without filming even 1 second of video.

-→ That’s the power of this thing.
-The same program automatically uploads one Reel every single day using the official Instagram Graph API (100 % compliant, zero ban risk).
+4. The same program automatically uploads one Reel every single day using the official Instagram Graph API (100 % compliant, zero ban risk).
-The second someone comments → the robot instantly DMs them this exact guide you’re reading.
+5. The second someone comments → the robot instantly DMs them this exact guide you’re reading.
-Follow-up messages and offers go out automatically too.

-I built this because I refused to become another “camera-face” creator.
-Now the robot does the part I hate, and I just sit back and watch the DMs roll in.

-### Current results (being 100 % honest)
-- Followers right now: less than 300
-- Money made from Instagram: $0 (as of today)
-- Reels posted by robot so far: 50+
-- Comments received: growing every day
-- Leads in DM: growing every day

-I am not “successful” yet.
-But the system runs without me.
-And every day it gets me one step closer.

-### Final words
-If you are a builder who hates marketing,
-stop trying to become a good marketer.
-Become the person who builds robots that do the marketing for you.

-Then sell those robots to everyone else who hates it too.

-Keep shipping.
-Keep being honest.
-The money will come — it just takes longer than the gurus say.

-This guide will be updated every time I learn something new or when I finally close my first $10k client from this funnel.

-Star this repo if you’re on the same journey.

-– a developer who is tired of pretending

-(Comment “GUIDE” on any of my reels and the robot will send you this instantly.)
+The program completely takes care of the content creation aspect, except the script writing part and that is something I am working on right now.

+So far, the program can pretty much handle the bulk of content creation, leaving me with more time to build.